Struct rusqlite::Statement

 will continue to use the most-recently bound value from a previous call

-if they have never been bound.
+to execute_named, or NULL if they have never been bound.

 On success, returns the number of rows that were changed or inserted or deleted (via